AlexanderFengler/addmtoolbox/README.md

 The basic drift diffusion process is implemented in a highly optimized ***c++*** function, which is complemented with a host of ***R*** functions that help with *data preparation*, facilitation of *parameter optimization* and *parallelization*.

-The package is in an early development stage.
+The package is in an early development stage, but basic functionality is in working condition.
+Make sure to read the **Documentation** section for info how to use the package.
+Content that is mentioned in the **package vignettes** is currently the safest to run.

+Having that said, the package will improve dramatically in the next weeks/month so don't be put off by a few bugs in the meanwhile.

 ## Installation